hashicorp/design-system/website/docs/components/form/masked-input/partials/code/how-to-use.md

 - `Form::MaskedInput::Base` - the base component: the input control with a toggle button.
 - `Form::MaskedInput::Field` - the field component: the input control with a toggle button, a label, helper text, and error messaging (in a wrapping container).

 We recommend using the Field component as it provides built-in accessibility functionality.
-Use the Base component if needing to achieve custom layouts or for special use cases not covered by the Field component.
+Use the Base component to achieve custom layouts or for special use cases not covered by the Field component.

 {{! ================= }} {{! ===== FIELD ===== }} {{! ================= }}